bryansloan/GettingAndCleaningData/README.md

 * Load "features.txt" to get the variables used on the feature vector.
 * Give the features more meaningful names.
-* Load "X" data which contains observations where 70% of the volunteers generated the training data and 30% generated the test data.
+* Load and join "X" data which contains observations where 70% of the volunteers generated the training data and 30% generated the test data.
 * Load "Activity Labels" which link activity numbers with activity names.
-* Load "Y" data which contains activity numbers for training and test groups
+* Load and join "Y" data which contains activity numbers for training and test groups
-* Load "Subject" data for both training and test groups
+* Load and join "Subject" data for both training and test groups
 * Join obervations with subjects and activity names
 * Extract measurements of mean and standard deviation for each measurement.
 * Melt the joined data frame into a form suitable for casting.
-* Cast the molten data frame into an tidy data frame.
+* Cast the molten data frame into a tidy data frame that meets the principles of tidy data taught in this class.
-* Write the tidy data to disk
+* Write a tidy data text file to disk.

 END OF README.md FILE